 Figure 3.9: Results of the ANOVA F-test

-Note that for every decrease in p-value, there is an increase in the F-statistic, so the information in these columns is essentially the same in terms of ranking features.
+Note that for every decrease in p-value, there is an increase in the F-statistic, so the information in these columns is identical in terms of ranking features.

 The conclusions we can draw from the DataFrame of F-statistics and p-values are similar to what we observed in the correlation plot: PAY_1 and LIMIT_BAL appear to be the most useful features.
-They have the smallest p-values, indicating the average values of these features between the positive and negative classes are significantly different, and these features will help predict which class a sample belongs to.
+They have the smallest p-values, indicating the average values of these features are significantly different between the positive and negative classes, and these features will help predict which class a sample belongs to.

-In scikit-learn, one of the uses of measures such as the F-test is to perform univariate feature selection.
+In scikit-learn, measures such as the F-test help us perform univariate feature selection.
 This may be helpful if you have a very large number of features, many of which may be totally useless, and would like a quick way to get a "short list" of which ones might be most useful.
 For example, if we wanted to retrieve only the 20% of features with the highest F-statistics, we can do this easily with the SelectPercentile class.
 Also note there is a similar class for selection the top "k" features (where k is any number you specify), called SelectKBest.
 Here we demonstrate how to select the top 20%.

 To select the top 20% of features according to the F-test, first import the SelectPercentile class: